Conveyancer meets with couple

 Step 3 – Paying the deposit

 When the vendor accepts your offer, you both agree to exchange contracts.
-This is when the buyer pays the deposit, typically 10% of the purchase amount, and this sum is held by the Melbourne property lawyers representing you.
+This is when the buyer pays the deposit, typically 10% of the purchase amount, and this sum is held by the property lawyer representing you.
+For auctions, buyers should have inspections and finance ready beforehand.

 You will need to buy insurance, as the responsibility for damage to the property passes from the vendor to yourself at settlement.
 Some lenders require proof of existing comprehensive building insurance as a loan condition.